You may not connect to the SEASnet network without requesting an IP address.

 You must understand how your equipment will operate on the network prior to connection.
 Your department will be billed for any SEASnet labor to track down equipment that causes a problem.

 All projects known to be “network intensive” must be discussed with SEASnet prior to requesting access.
 If your needs can be accommodated within SEASnet’s infrastructure, you will be logged as a legitimate “network intensive” user.
 Otherwise, you’re likely to be blocked from the network if heavy traffic originates from your address.
 Do not combine other critical services, software, etc. on your network intensive computer.
 Should it ever need to be blocked, you will lose all services it performs until you can remedy the problem and coordinate with SEASnet staff.

-- If this IP request is for a wireless access point you need to be aware that campus has very strict standards on wireless access points.
-Information about these standards can be found at registered with SEASnet. .
-All Wireless Access Points will need to approved for installation and also be
+If this IP request is for a wireless access point, you need to be aware that campus has very strict standards on wireless access points.
+Information about these standards can be found at http://www.csg.ucla.edu/WSB/default.htm.
+All Wireless Access Points will need to approved for installation and also be registered with SEASnet.

-- SEASnet will reclaim IP address that have not been active on the network for 6 MONTHS or more without any further written or verbal notification.
+SEASnet will reclaim IP addresses that have not been active on the network for 6 months or more without any further written or verbal notification.

 Network policies may be modified at any time to meet security and infrastructure needs.